EliahKagan/weighted-intervals/BUGS.md

 also allow users to compare results between algorithms, which can be different when there is more than one correct solution.

-*If* visualization were also made to run much faster, than it is possible that runs would be noticeable faster with that algorithm, too.
+*If* visualization were also made much faster, than it is possible that runs would be noticeably faster with that algorithm.

 ### The plot should be customizable.